raspberrypi/documentation/raspbian/applications/camera.md

 ## Shell Error Codes

 The applications described here will return a standard error code to the shell on completion.
-Possible error codes are :
+Possible error codes are:

 | C Define | Code | Description |
 |----------|------|-------------|